D2D Assisted Multi-antenna Coded Caching: System Model

-The delivery phase is started with \ac{D2D} sub-phase which is divided into a number of D2D time slots.
+{We envision a scenario where a group of users is being served simultaneously.
+These users are free to move inside the coverage area, and at specific times, they request some content from the server.
+The immersive viewing application illustrated in~\cite{Mahmoodi_immersive_isit2021}, and~\cite{Location-dependent-ICC2022} can be considered a specific use case.
+Thus, it is very likely to have some nearby users at each time instance who can share some content among themselves via D2D transmissions}.
+Accordingly, the delivery phase starts with {the D2D} sub-phase, divided into a number of D2D time slots.
 In each time slot $t$, a group of nearby users, denoted by set $\mathcal{D}(t)$, are instructed by the BS to locally exchange data.
 Furthermore, each D2D time slot is divided into $ |\mathcal{D}(t)|$ orthogonal D2D transmissions (see Fig. \ref{fig:timeDiv}).
-In each D2D transmission, a user $i \in \mathcal{D}(t)$ transmits a coded message denoted by $X^\mathrm{D2D}_i$ to an intended set of receivers $\mathcal{R}^{\mathcal{D}}(i) \subseteq \mathcal{D}(t)$, which are interested in decoding $X^\mathrm{D2D}_i$.
-Thus, the message $X^\mathrm{D2D}_i$ can be transmitted at rate\footnote{In this paper, for simplicity, we assume that all D2D user groups $\mathcal{D}(t)$ are served in a TDMA fashion.
+In each D2D transmission, a user $i \in \mathcal{D}(t)$ transmits a coded message denoted by $X^\mathrm{D2D}_i$ to an intended set of receivers $\mathcal{R}^{\mathcal{D}}(i) \subseteq \mathcal{D}(t)$.
+Thus, the message $X^\mathrm{D2D}_i$ can be transmitted at rate\footnote{In this paper, we assume all D2D user groups $\mathcal{D}(t)$ are served {using time-division multiplexing}.
 Further improvement can be achieved by allowing parallel mutually interfering transmissions within multiple groups.}

-where $P_d$ is the user's available transmit power, and $h_{ik} \in \mathbb{C}$ is the channel response from user $i$ to user $k$.
-It should be noted, in each D2D transmission we assume that a single user in $\mathcal{D}$ multicasts a message to the rest of the group members, so the rate is limited by the weakest receiver.
-Furthermore, since each subfile is transmitted $|\mathcal{D}|-1$ times in a \ac{D2D} group~\cite{Ji2016}, to ensure that fresh content is transmitted in each D2D transmission, subfiles are further divided into $|\mathcal{D}|-1$ smaller parts for \ac{D2D} transmissions.
+where $P_d$ is the user's available transmit power, and $h_{ik} \in \mathbb{C}$ is the channel {coefficient} between user $i$ and user $k$.
+Note that in each D2D transmission, a single user in $\mathcal{D}$ multicasts a message to the rest of the group members. {Hence, the weakest receiver limits the rate.} Furthermore, following~\cite{Ji2016}, {each subfile is transmitted in a D2D group $|\mathcal{D}|-1$ times.} Therefore, subfiles are further divided into $|\mathcal{D}|-1$ smaller parts {for D2D transmissions to ensure fresh content is transmitted}.